Rhododendron Photos, Facts, and Care Tips

 What Is a Rhododendron?

 All rhododendrons belong to the genus Rhododendron.
 The genus is the first part of the scientific name of a living thing.
-There is a huge variety of plants within the Rhododendron genus.
-In addition, the different varieties easily hybridize, which can make classification difficult.
+There is a huge variety of plants in the Rhododendron genus.
+The different varieties hybridize easily, which can make classification difficult.
 Plant breeders frequently create new hybrids to produce flowers with interesting characteristics.
 Cultivated plants are generally identified by descriptive and attractive names such as Pink Pearl, Saffron Queen, and Paprika Spiced.

 The cultivated rhododendrons in my area are evergreen plants with large leaves and spectacular flowers that open in late spring.
 Ornamental rhododendrons such as the ones shown in most of my photos have large, oval leaves with a glossy dark or medium green upper surface and a dull, pale green lower surface.
 The flowers are bell-shaped and are born in clusters known as trusses.
-They may be white, yellow, pink, red, or purple in color.
-Some types of cultivated rhododendrons bloom before or after May.
+They may be white, yellow, orange, pink, red, or purple in color.
+The flowers are often decorated with spots of a different color from the rest of the flower.

-There are about a thousand species of rhododendrons.
+About a thousand species of rhododendrons exist.
 They belong to the family Ericaceae, which is often referred to as the heather family.

 What Is an Azalea?